Imaginary Geometry I: Interacting SLEs: The Schramm-Loewner evolution

 \subsection{Martingale characterization of SLE$_\kappa(\rho)$}

 The $\SLE_\kappa(\ul{\rho})$ processes are singled out by the following martingale characterization, which we will use repeatedly.
-A version of this result for $\SLE_\kappa$ ($\ul{\rho} \equiv 0$) appears in \cite[Section 7.2]{DUB_PART}.
-Our proof is more general and more detailed than the argument in \cite{DUB_PART}, but the idea is similar.
+A version of this result for $\SLE_\kappa$ ($\ul{\rho} \equiv 0$) appears in \cite[Section~7.2]{DUB_PART}.
+The argument that we present here is similar to the one in \cite{DUB_PART}.

 If we are given any process $W_t$ with $W_0=0$ we can define the Loewner evolution $g_t$.
-If we are also given a set of points $x^{j,L} \leq 0$ and $x^{j,R} \geq 0$ then we can define processes $V^{j,q}_t$ such that if $x^{j,q}$ has not yet been absorbed by the Loewner hull $K_t$ then $V^{j,q}_t = g_t(x^{j,q})$, and otherwise $x^{j,L}$ (resp., $x^{j,R}$) is the $g_t$ image of the left (resp., right) endpoint of $R \cap K_t$.
+If we are also given a set of points $x^{i,L} \leq 0$ and $x^{i,R} \geq 0$ then we can define processes $V^{i,q}_t$ such that if $x^{i,q}$ has not yet been absorbed by the Loewner hull $K_t$ then $V^{i,q}_t = g_t(x^{i,q})$, and otherwise $x^{i,L}$ (resp., $x^{i,R}$) is the $g_t$ image of the left (resp., right) endpoint of $\R \cap K_t$.

 \begin{theorem} Suppose we are given a random continuous curve $\eta$ on $\overline \h$ from $0$ to $\infty$ whose Loewner driving function $W_t$ is almost surely continuous.
-Suppose that $x^{j,q}$ and $\rho^{j,q}$ values are given and that the $V_t^{j,q}$ are defined to be the images of the $x^{j,q}$ under the corresponding Loewner evolution (as described just above).
+Suppose that $x^{i,q}$ and $\rho^{i,q}$ values are given and that the $V_t^{i,q}$ are defined to be the images of the $x^{i,q}$ under the corresponding Loewner evolution (as described just above).
 Let $\Fh_t$ be the corresponding harmonic function in the statement of Theorem~\ref{thm::coupling_existence}.
-Then $W_t$ and the $V_t^{j,q}$ can be coupled with a standard Brownian motion $B_t$ to describe an $\SLE_\kappa(\ul{\rho})$ process (up to the continuation threshold) if and only if $\Fh_t(z)$ evolves as a continuous local martingale in $t$ for each fixed $z \in \h$ until the time $z$ is absorbed by $K_t$. \end{theorem}
+Then $W_t$ and the $V_t^{i,q}$ can be coupled with a standard Brownian motion $B_t$ to describe an $\SLE_\kappa(\ul{\rho})$ process (up to the continuation threshold) if and only if $\Fh_t(z)$ evolves as a continuous local martingale in $t$ for each fixed $z \in \h$ until the time $z$ is absorbed by $K_t$. \end{theorem}

-\begin{proof} That $\Fh_t$ evolves as a continuous local martingale if $W_t$ and $V^{j,q}_t$ correspond to an $\SLE_\kappa(\ul{\rho})$ can be seen by applying \Ito/'s formula (away from times when $W_t$ collides with a force point).
-Using the fact that when $W_t$ collides with a force point, the difference between $W_t$ and that force point evolves in a way that is absolutely continuous with respect to a Bessel process.
-This in turn implies that the total change to the $V_t^{j,q}$ that takes place during time intervals for which $W_t$ is within $\delta$ of a force point is a quantity that a.s.\ tends to zero as $\delta$ tends to zero.
+The assumption that $\eta$ has a continuous Loewner driving function implies that $\eta$ is non-self-tracing and does not trace $\partial \h$ and that $\eta$ does not enter into the bounded components that it draws.
+See Proposition~\ref{prop::cont_driving_function}.